 Why Juveniles Should Have A Lawyer

-While it is a good idea for anyone of any age to have an attorney on their side when fighting criminal charges, it is especially important for juveniles.
-Children and minors are at enhanced risk of having their futures impacted by a conviction on even a seemingly minor charge.
+While it is a good idea for anyone of any age to have an attorney on their side when fighting criminal allegations, it is especially important for juveniles.
+Children and minors are at enhanced risk of having their futures impacted by a finding of delinquency on even a seemingly minor charge.

 Mike Winters understands how devastating it can be for an entire family to be dealing with juvenile law issues.
 He works to ensure that the child is protected and that the parents are kept informed at every stage of the case.
 He is committed to protecting the juvenile’s rights throughout the entirety of the case and working with the prosecution to minimize the impact of the situation.

 In addition to your lawyer being able to protect your child throughout the process of handling the case, Mike is also able to advise clients on the potential to expunge the conviction in the future.
 Many juvenile charges and convictions can be expunged from a record.
-So, if they cannot initially be dismissed and a conviction is rendered, there is still hope for a clear criminal record in the future.
+So, if they cannot initially be dismissed and an adjudication of delinquency is rendered, there is still hope for a clear criminal record in the future.